Creating a Schematic Symbol in Altium Designer

 • Click the button on the design object drop-down of the Utilities toolbar.

-• With the Properties panel in Component mode (active when no object is selected in the design space), click the button on the Pins tab to open the Component Pin Editor dialog.
+• Using the Component Pin Editor dialog – when no object is selected in the design space, the Properties panel can be used to edit the properties of the symbol, including editing, adding, or deleting pins.
+The panel also gives access to the Component Pin Editor dialog; to open it, click the button on the Pins tab of the Properties panel.
 The dialog provides a single, convenient location for you to modify certain properties of any pin associated with the symbol.
 In addition to providing a means of editing pin properties, the dialog also allows you to add new pins or delete existing ones.

 Access the Component Pin Editor dialog with which to manage all of the pins for your created symbol.Access the Component Pin Editor dialog with which to manage all of the pins for your created symbol.